jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 The trip wire is 3 inches off the ground and stretches between two columns or trees.
 The net is hidden by cobwebs or foliage.
 The DC to spot the trip wire and net is 10.
 A successful DC 15 Dexterity check using thieves' tools breaks the trip wire harmlessly.
 A character without thieves' tools can attempt this check with disadvantage using any edged weapon or edged tool.
 On a failed check, the trap triggers.

 When the trap is triggered, the net is released, covering a 10-foot-square area.
-Those in the area are trapped under the net and [[restrained]], and those that fail a DC 10 Strength saving throw are also knocked [[prone]].
+Those in the area are trapped under the net and [[Restrained]], and those that fail a DC 10 Strength saving throw are also knocked [[Prone]].
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 The net has AC 10 and 20 hit points.
 Dealing 5 slashing damage to the net (AC 10) destroys a 5-foot-square section of it, freeing any creature trapped in that section.

 ##### Fire-Breathing Statue